jkoniecznyy/Cryptography/Task 01 - Cezar/README.md

 2. The plain text is in English.

-3. Don't overdo it the length of the plaintext.
+3. Don't overdo the length of a plaintext.

 4. Code quality also matters.
 So comments, clean code and SOLID rules, unit testing, data validation and stuff.